 Our heads-up:

 Finding and removing cache files manually from macOS and OS X systems is slow and risky.
 Save yourself time and lots of potential headaches by using MacKeeper’s Safe Cleanup feature, which can automatically locate and delete unneeded files for you.
-See how to do it in How to automatically clear system storage on Mac section.
+See how to do it in the how to automatically clear system storage on Mac section.

 9. Remove browser extensions